donaldwuid/unitymemoryprofilertoolset/README.md

 ## First things first

-com.unity.memoryprofiler: new il2cpp-based memoryprofile v2 for Unity 2018.
+com.unity.memoryprofiler: new il2cpp-based memoryprofiler v2 for Unity 2018.

-BitbucketMemoryProfiler: old il2cpp-based memoryprofile for Unity5/2017.
+BitbucketMemoryProfiler: old il2cpp-based memoryprofiler for Unity5/2017.

 If you are using Unity2018,